c4tom/DreamDevBox/docs/devilbox-purpose.rst

 from inside the container, it will happen with the ``uid`` of the process running inside the container, thus making it incompatible with your local user.

-This problem has been finally addressed with the Devilbox and you can read up on it in much more detail here: :ref:`syncronize_container_permissions`.
+This problem has been finally addressed with the DreamDevBox and you can read up on it in much more detail here: :ref:`syncronize_container_permissions`.

 Today's state
 =============

-Honestly speaking, in the time I spent to build the Devilbox, I could have configured every possible VM by now, but I would have missed the fun.
+Honestly speaking, in the time I spent to build the DreamDevBox, I could have configured every possible VM by now, but I would have missed the fun.
 I learned a lot and in the end it made my work much more pleasent.